 In addition to antioxidants, vitamins and that hit of caffeine, black tea also has four other stimulants that help get the brain active and alive.
 It has also been linked to stress relief.

-Mint tea is also another great option that works wonders for activating our brains and prevents fatigue and memory loss, amongst other health benefits.
+Mint tea is also another great option that helps wake you up.
+It works wonders for activating our brains and prevents fatigue and memory loss, amongst other health benefits.

 Cocoa beans naturally contain caffeine, although not as much as coffee.
 And remember, the darker the chocolate, the more caffeine it has.
 They are rich in healthy antioxidants called flavonoids.
 Chocolate can lower the risk of stroke and heart attacks, aid the digestive system and help brain function and growth.
 Although chocoholics might rejoice at this news, it’s no excuse to overindulge – like with almost anything, it’s best consumed in moderation.

 The apple really is an amazing piece of fruit!
-It contains a natural sugar called fructose, which can wake you up naturally and helps keep you going.
-It’s a healthy snack known to fight sleepiness.
+It contains a natural sugar called fructose, which can energize and wake you up naturally.
+Eating an apple is a healthy afternoon snack and is known to fight sleepiness.
 Best of all, there’s no crash either.
-As if that wasn’t enough, apples contain carbohydrates which the body needs to keep moving and stay moving.
+This healthy snack doesn’t contain caffeine either, so feel free to replace the morning coffee with an apple!
+As if that wasn’t enough, apples contain carbohydrates, which the body needs to keep moving and stay moving.

 Keep a bottle of water at your desk and make sure you drink lots of water throughout the day.
 According to a study by Tufts University, dehydration can cause fatigue and confusion and leaves you feeling sluggish.
 Drink up!